Financial literacy

 Cash flow management basics

-Capital expenditure: This includes money your business spends on fixed assets, like land, leasehold Improvement, or equipment.
+• Capital expenditure: This includes money your business spends on fixed assets, like land, leasehold, or equipment.

-Net income: This is the total income left after deducting business expenses from the total revenue.
-A good way to calculate this is: sales – cost of goods soldCost of goods soldAll costs involved in the product or service your business is selling are called cost of goods sold, or COGS.
-The cost of materials and the cost of labor would all be summed up and called COGS., general expenses, taxes, and interest.
+• Net income: This is the total income left after deducting business expenses from the total revenue.
+A good way to calculate this is: sales minus cost of goods sold, general expenses, taxes, and interest.

 How to calculate cash flow

-There are two different types of cash flow that you’ll need to calculate in order to assess the company’s financial health: free cash flow and operating cash flow.
+There are two different types of cash flow that you’ll need to calculate in order to assess your business’s financial health: free cash flow and operating cash flow.

 Free cash flow